The Macland Plantation Bell

 More about this marker.
 The City of Opelousas Tourist Information is located on the grounds of Le Vieux Village Historical Park & Heritage Museum at the eastern entrance of Opelousas along U.S. Highway 190.

 Credits.
-This page was last revised on September 4, 2017.
-This page originally submitted on September 4, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 157 times since then and 24 times this year.
-Photos: 1, 2. submitted on September 4, 2017.
+This page was last revised on August 20, 2020.
+It was originally submitted on September 4, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 278 times since then and 9 times this year.
+Last updated on August 18, 2020, by Carl Scott Zimmerman of Kirkwood, Missouri.
+Photos: 1, 2. submitted on September 4, 2017. • Mark Hilton was the editor who published this page.